Period underwear: Overview

-A reviewer in the New York Times described the product's features "some menstrual-underwear styles are gorgeous but leaky, and others have Hoover Dam–level security but diaper-like silhouettes.
+Nancy Redd, a writer for The New York Times, described the product's features: "some menstrual-underwear styles are gorgeous but leaky, and others have Hoover Dam–level security but diaper-like silhouettes.
 The style that will be best for you depends on your period flow and preferences".

-Some manufacturers of period underwear are extending their ranges into other leak-proof clothes such as swimsuits, sportwear and sleepwear.
+Some manufacturers of period underwear are extending their ranges into other leak-proof clothes such as swimsuits, sportswear and sleepwear.

+In the United Kingdom, period underwear was subject to value-added tax at 20% until 2024, despite the fact that other menstrual products were exempted from the tax in 2021.
+The exemption for period underwear was brought in after tampon tax campaigners petitioned for the tax to be removed.